FIRE!!! The Cover Story

 As FEMA notes in its analysis of that fire , the fire started in dry grass (“On…October 19, 1991…a brush fire was reported…the vegetation on the slope was mostly grass with some brush and a few trees.” page 22) and only leapt out of control when a spark reached nearby brush (On October 20, 1991, “Very suddenly, the fire flared up…Burning embers had been carried from one of the hot spots to a patch of tinder dry brush.” page 26).
 During a wildfire accelerated by high wind, everything will burn, including eucalyptus.
 That does not mean the eucalypts were the cause of the fire.

-FEMA considered native chaparral and the homes themselves as the primary fuel sources for the fire.
-The only specific mention of the role of eucalypts in the 1991 fire in the FEMA report is related to the deep freeze that occurred the winter preceding that fire: “The unprecedented drought was accompanied by an unusual period of freezing weather, in December 1990, which killed massive quantities of the lighter brush and eucalyptus.
+Eucalyptus contributed more fuel to the fire than they normally do because of the deep freeze that occurred the winter preceding that fire: “The unprecedented drought was accompanied by an unusual period of freezing weather, in December 1990, which killed massive quantities of the lighter brush and eucalyptus.
 Dead fuel accumulated on the ground in many areas and combined with dropped pine needles and other natural debris to create a highly combustible blanket.
 Due to the fiscal cutbacks, governmental programs to thin these fuels and create fuel breaks were severely curtailed, so the fuel load was much greater than normal by the second half of 1991.” (page 6) Such freezes, sufficiently deep and sustained, causing eucalypts (and other plants) to die back are very rare in the Bay Area.
 There has not been such a freeze since 1990 and its predecessor was in the early 1970s.
 Since they are rare, they can be easily mitigated by clearing the dead debris after such a freeze, a significantly more cost-effective and less destructive measure than eradicating a million trees.

 Weather is an important factor in creating the conditions for fires.
 In addition to deep freezes resulting in dead leaf litter, high winds from the hot interior—called Diablo winds in the Bay Area—are an important factor.
 These Diablo winds are associated with high temperatures.
 If a fire ignites during a Diablo wind, it is quickly fanned into a conflagration and quickly spreads.
 These weather conditions are rare occurrences on the San Francisco peninsula because of the moderating influence of the ocean.
 In San Francisco, the winters are warmer and the summers cooler than the East Bay.
 For that reason, the fear of fire in San Francisco is irrational.